peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README.md

 1. The `HeaderAuthenticationHandler` is responsible for detecting a valid header authentication request and extracting the authenticated user name.
-It accomplishes this by performing some basic sanity checks such as shared key validation and extracting the credentials from the `REMOTE_USER` (default) request header.
+It accomplishes this by performing some basic sanity checks such as shared key validation and extracting the user name from the `REMOTE_USER` (default) request header.
 It then creates a custom credentials instance, `HeaderCredentials`, with the `REMOTE_USER` value set as the user ID.
 These credentials are then stored in a new `AuthenticationInfo` instance.
 It is important to note, that this module assumes that another upstream system has already authenticated the user.